The winner takes it all

 It's never about your concerns, your goals, your interests alone, but always about those of the negotiating partner.
 This is the great art: Find out what exactly the other wants, what moves him, what he addresses, what he really wants or needs.

-Anyone who provokes or attacks usually sets off an avalanche that he can no longer handle.
-So-called "irritating remarks" do not actually weaken the opponent, contrary to popular belief.
+Anyone who provokes or attacks usually starts an avalanche that they can no longer control.
+So-called “irritating comments”, contrary to popular belief, do not really weaken the opponent.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!